sigoden/argc/docs/task-runner.md

 - Argcfile
 - Argcfile.sh

-Use environment variable `ARGC_SCRIPT` to custom script file
+You can use environment variable `ARGC_SCRIPT` to custom script name

 ```
 ARGC_SCRIPT=taskfile